 How do I book my craft inspection?

-- Go to e-Licences followed by Craft Inspection booking.
+- Go to Licences followed by Craft Inspection booking.

 - Click on Make New Booking button.

-- Enter your craft licence number, type of inspection and e-mail address.
+- Enter your craft licence number, purpose of inspection and e-mail address.

 - Select the inspection site from the dropdown list.

 - Pick preferred timing and click Next button.